DarwinAwardWinner/transfercoder/README.md

 modification.
 This includes *all* other files, not just other music files.
 So your album art and stuff gets transferred too.
 Transcoding happens in parallel if you have multiple cores avilable.
-Running the same script a second time will only update files that are newer in your music directory.
+Running the same script a second time will only update files that have changed in your music directory.
 The default transcoding options will transcode several lossless formats to ogg.

+In order to know when a source file has been updated, this script saves the first 32 bytes sha256 hash of the source file in the `transfercoder_src_checksum` tag in each transcoded destination file.
+This means that simply changing the time stamps of files in your music directory will not cause them all the be transcoded again.
+If you don't want this, then use the `--no-checksum-tags` option, and it will avoid adding these tags and instead rely on the file time stamps, transcoding a file any time the source file is newer.

 # Usage